GoInterject/ids-dotnet-api/interject.data.api/Examples/handler_pipeline.md

 # <a name="connection-strings">Connection Strings</a>

 For the purpose of the SqlController example, this API uses the `appsettings.json` to hold connections strings.
 On startup, the program will initialize these strings in Configurations.
 The connection strings are available via dependency injection by requiring a `ConnectionStringOptions` object in the controller's constructor.
-The `InterjectRequestDTO.PassThroughCommand` will contain the ConnectionStringName.
+The `InterjectRequest.PassThroughCommand` will contain the ConnectionStringName.
 The connection is established by initializing the `SqlDataConnectionAsync` object with the connection strings.

 <br>

 # <a name="sql-controller">Sql Controller</a>

-The `SqlController` class is an example using the `InterjectRequestHandler` pipeline.
+The `SqlController` class is an example using the `RequestHandler` pipeline.
 The following outlines the pipeline flow used in this example:

-1. Inits the `InterjectRequestHandler`
+1. Inits the `RequestHandler`
 2. Inits the Handler.`ParameterConverter`
 3. Inits the Handler.`DataConnectionAsync`
 4. Inits the Handler.`ResponseConverter`